Lynsey Nolan: Love triangle

 Digital Spy revealed that after their suffering at the hands of Silas, Lynsey and Mercedes McQueen (Jennifer Metcalfe) would become friends after Lynsey becomes a source of support for Mercedes.
 Hassan said that the pair have a "kind of prickly friendship" and that they have a lot of things in common although they are very different people.
 She felt that it is almost like the characters should not be friends, but acknowledged that opposites attracted in this instance.
 Lynsey is attracted to Mercedes as she sees qualities in Mercedes that she wishes she had herself, such as Mercedes being straight-talking, ballsy and someone who "calls a spade a spade, and sometimes Lynsey wishes she had a bit of that gusto".
-When Mercedes begins working at the hospital as a cleaner and becomes involved with Doctor Browning (Joe Thompson), Metcalfe explained that the pair gp through everything which is a "real ride of emotions".
+When Mercedes begins working at the hospital as a cleaner and becomes involved with Doctor Browning (Joseph Thompson), Metcalfe explained that the pair go through everything which is a "real ride of emotions".

 Mercedes begins working as an escort which Lynsey discovers.
 Metcalfe explained that Lynsey comes to Mercedes' rescue when she is at her lowest point and she can see how broken Mercedes is so just hugs her friend.
 Lynsey begins a relationship with Mercedes' ex-fiancé Riley.
 Metcalfe explained that if Mercedes discovered this she would feel "utterly betrayed by Lynsey".
 Metcalfe revealed that Lynsey and Mercedes learn that Silas will not stand trial.
 Mercedes feels can confide in Lynsey about the situation and has a few heart-to-hearts with Lynsey as she is the one person who fully understands the situation.
 Metcalfe said Lynsey proves how much she cares about Mercedes when she convinces her to see a psychiatrist.
 Hassan praised the plot saying it was great because of the chemistry between herself and Metcalfe.
 Metcalfe similarly praised the friendship saying she has loved it and has enjoyed seeing Mercedes and Lynsey form a good bond.